2021-03-01

 to the pointer swapped out the Rc struct itself for another.
 As a result, mutating

-often requires cloning the outer Rc to ensure it isn’t dropped while the
+an Rc t often requires cloning the outer Rc to ensure it isn’t dropped while the

 inner references are lent out.